The Complete Guide to Lakshadweep: India's Last Untouched Paradise

 Two options, neither simple.

-By air: Air India and Alliance Air fly from Kochi (COK) to Agatti (AGX).
-That's 1.5 hours.
-There are only 1-2 flights per day, and seats fill up months in advance.
+By air: Air India and Alliance Air fly from Kochi (COK) to Agatti (AGX) — 1.5 hours.
+Only 1-2 flights run per day, and seats fill months in advance.
 Expect to pay 5,000-12,000 INR (~$60-145) one way.
-Pro tip: sit on the left side for the best atoll views during descent.
+Pro tip: claim a seat on the left side for the best atoll views during descent.

 By ship: MV Kavaratti and MV Lakshadweep Sea sail from Kochi.
-It's 14-20 hours depending on which island you're heading to.
-Berths cost 2,000-8,000 INR (~$24-97) depending on class.
-Ships run 2-3 times per week during season.
-I'd recommend the ship only if you genuinely enjoy long sea voyages — and don't get seasick.
+Count on 14-20 hours depending on which island you're heading to.
+Berths cost 2,000-8,000 INR (~$24-97) depending on class, and ships run 2-3 times per week during season.
+Save the ship for when you genuinely love long sea voyages — and don't get seasick.

 The Permit Situation